chipweinberger/flutter_blue_plus/packages/flutter_blue_plus/README.md

 Use [flutter_blue_plus_windows](https://pub.dev/packages/flutter_blue_plus_windows) if you need Windows support.

 It is maintained by @chan150.
 Eventually the goal is to merge.

-## Linus & Web Support

-You can use [this](https://github.com/tnc1997/flutter-blue-plus) FlutterBluePlus fork maintained by @tnc1997.

 ## ⭐ Stars ⭐